-Item Approximate % of total net proceeds (%) Net proceeds from the Global Offering (HK\$ million) Utilised up to the date of this report (HK\$ million) Unutilised as at the date of this report (HK\$ million) Expected timeline of full utilisation of the unutilised proceeds

-Solidify the Company's market

-position and quantity of its By the end
+ltem Approximate % of total net proceeds Net proceeds from the Listing (HK\$ million) Utilised as at December 31, 2021 (HK\$ million) Unutilised as at December 31, 2021 (HK\$ million) Expected timeline of full utilisation of the unutilised proceeds Solidify the Company's market position and quantity of PGC (Note 1) 39.8 98.2 25.5 72.7 By the end of 2023 Strengthen research and development and IT system and develop and promote new products (Note 2) 36.1 89.1 30.2 58.9 By the end of 2023 Future investments and acquisitions (Note 3) 14.1 34.8 11.6 23.2 By the end of 2023 Working capital 10.0 24.7 8.2 16.5 By the end of 2023 Total 100.0 246.8 75.5 171.3

-PGC (1) 39.8 96.7 0.0 96.7 of 2023

-Strengthen R&D and IT system

-and develop and promote By the end

-new products (2) 36.1 87.7 0.0 87.7 of 2023

-Future investments and By the end

-acquisitions(3) 14.1 34.3 0.0 34.3 of 2023

-By the end

-Working capital 10.0 24.3 0.0 24.3 of 2023

-Total 100.0 243.0 0.0 243.0

-- (1) Solidify the Company's market position and quantity of its PGC by (i) enhancing quality and quantity of the Company's PGC; (ii) strengthening collaboration with business partners with content distribution focus and coverage in tier three and below cities and enhance our brand awareness in first tier cities; and (iii) capturing new customers and business opportunities. - (2) Strengthen R&D and IT system and develop and promote new products by (i) optimizing the Company's Picker engine; (ii) enhancing the Company's existing IT systems and infrastructure by installing new computer servers; and (iii) developing new products including Vehicle Owner Service (車主服務), Cheshi Hao (車市號), Cheshi Mall (車市商城) and Cheshi VR (車市 Virtual Reality). - (3) Engage in future investments and acquisitions by investing in targets including PGC producers and we-media advertising companies with (i) capability to produce content with good quality and quantity that can supplement and enrich PGC, such as daily vehicle usage and maintenance, new energy vehicles and used vehicles; (ii) have good user traffic; and (iii) in sound and stable financial condition.
-The Company also considers to invest in companies which provide technology and service solutions that the Company believes can generate synergy with the Company's Transaction Facilitation Services.
+- (1) To solidify the Company's market position and quantity of PGC through the following measures: (i) enhancing quality and quantity of the Company's PGC; (ii) strengthening collaboration with business partners with content distribution focus and coverage in tier three and below cities and enhance our brand awareness in first tier cities; and (iii) capturing new customers and business opportunities. - To strengthen research and development and IT system and develop and promote new products through the following measures: (i) (2) optimizing the Picker engine of the Company; (ii) enhancing existing IT systems and infrastructures of the Company by installing new computer servers; and (iii) developing new products, including Vehicle Owner Service (車主服務), Cheshi Hao (車市號), Cheshi Mall (車市商城) and Cheshi VR (車市 Virtual Reality). - (3) To make future investments and acquisitions by investing in target companies meeting the following conditions (including PGC producers and we-media advertising companies): (i) with capability to produce content with good quality and quantity that can supplement and enrich PGC, such as daily vehicle usage and maintenance, new energy vehicles and used vehicles; (ii) having good user traffic; and (iii) in sound and stable financial condition.
+The Company also considers to invest in companies which provide technology and service solutions that the Company believes can generate synergy with the Transaction Facilitation Services.